Asian Forum for Human Rights and Development: Founding (1991–1994)

 The first activity that Forum-Asia undertook was organised jointly with TFDP and PTSC.
 It was a 'Regional Training Programme on Fact-Finding and Documentation of Human Rights Violations', which took place on September 27-October 12, 1992 in Manila.
 It was an indication of the initial focus of the network.
-During the first years the activities and campaigns of Forum-Asia largely centred on capacity building with the vision of strengthening the member organisations in the region.
-Building on the experience of some of the members, these skills were shared and spread throughout the network.
+During its initial years, Forum-Asia's activities focused on capacity building and sharing technical skills among its member organizations.

 In 1993, Forum-Asia became involved in the UN World Conference on Human Rights, including in the preparatory process that resulted in the 'Final Declaration of the Regional Meeting for Asia of the World Conference on Human Rights or Bangkok Declaration'.
 This was the start of the advocacy component of Forum-Asia's work.
-Something which would become a central part of its strategies in the following years.
+Advocacy subsequently became a core component of the organization's operations.

 On October 14–17, 1994, the first General Assembly (GA) of Forum-Asia was held at the Wangree Resort in Nakorn Nayok, Thailand.
-The first three years had been labelled to be an experimental period from the start, so the GA focussed primarily on reviewing this period and making decisions for the future.
-During the meeting it was agreed that Forum-Asia had a distinct character and role to play and should therefore be continued and expanded.
+The first General Assembly focused on reviewing the initial three years of operations.
+During the meeting, members voted to continue and expand the network's operations.

-Given its status as being in an experimental phase, no full-fledged Secretariat had been set up in the first years.
-During the 1994 GA it was decided that such a full-fledged Secretariat should be established, yet remain an unregistered association that would not seek judicial status.
-As such, it was decided that UCL would continue to host the Secretariat.
+Following the 1994 meeting, members resolved to establish a permanent Secretariat.
+It remained an unregistered association hosted by UCL.